 The second restriction is captured by the WG in a separate recommendation.

-Regarding the first part of the comment, the WG has considered visual confusability of labels in detail.
-The WG considers visual confusability is not binary in nature, but a continuum from homographs on one end to labels which are visually distinct on the other end, and having many different kind of cases in between which may not be true homographs or completely distinct, but what may be termed as similar but still confusing.
+Regarding the first part of the comment, the WG is considering visual confusability of labels in detail.
+The WG considers visual confusability is not binary in nature, but a continuum from homographs on one end to labels which are visually distinct on the other end, with many different cases in between which may not be true homographs or completely distinct, but what may be termed as similar but still confusing.
 It is difficult to delimit this continuum of cases into two categories, without having authoritative data as reference.
 It is out of the scope of the WG to create such data.
 The WG has reviewed data published by the Unicode consortium, through IETF RFCs and by ICANN and still has not found a comprehensive source.
-Specifically, in the context of UTR 36 and UTR 39, the data file intentional.txt is not complete and confusables.txt has many cases which are not strictly homoglyphic in nature.
+Specifically, in the context of UTR 36 and UTR 39, the WG has found that the data file intentional.txt is not complete at this time and the file confusables.txt has many cases which are not strictly homoglyphic in nature.

-The WG notes that putting a strict requirement without having an authoritative source of data to implement such a requirement consistently across the TLDs may not address the problem effectively.
-Thus, still noting the significance of the issue, the WG has put in a series of guidelines for the TLD registries in Section 2.5, but without the force suggested.
-The WG hopes that as the clear and implementable authoritative data sources for scripts becomes available, e.g. through the Root Zone Label Generation Rules being developed by the community, the guidelines can be more precise.
+The WG notes that putting a strict requirement, without having an authoritative source of data to implement such a requirement consistently across the TLDs, may not address the problem effectively.
+Thus, noting the significance of the issue, the WG has put in a series of guidelines for the TLD registries in Section 2.5, but without the force suggested.
+The WG hopes that as the clear and implementable authoritative data sources for scripts becomes available, e.g. through the Root Zone Label Generation Rules being developed by the community, the guidelines can be made more precise.
 Until that time such analysis has been left to the registry to undertake.
 O-X3: Point 16 of the draft guidelines should be reworded to the following: "TLD registries must apply to new registrations whole label evaluation rules that minimize whole-script confusables as determined by Unicode Technical Standard #39: Unicode Security Mechanisms; new domain names that according to those rules are whole-script confusables in respect to an existing domain name must be a) allocated to the same registrant of the existing domain name, or b) blocked from registration."

 O-X3 Analysis: As discussed earlier, due to lack of comprehensive authoritative data which can be consistently implemented, the WG considers that requiring such analysis will not address the confusability (as the analysis will remain inconsistent across TLDs, which will have to determine their own data).
 Therefore, the WG is not requiring but only encouraging this analysis at this time.